jeremy-w/adian/README.md

 # Adian, an OS X App.Net Interface
-Adian is a community-maintained App.Net interface for OS X.
+Adian is a community-maintained\* App.Net interface for OS X.

 Its initial author was [App.Net!jws](http://app.net/jws) (who happens to be @jeremy-w on GitHub).

+\* In theory.
+Some day.
+Right now, this is a bald-faced lie.

 ## Under Construction